Malak-Essam/weka-iris/README.md

 iris (50)     33.33  | 95.47 v      96.33 v   96.33 v  95.20 v   94.27 v  94.53 v

 the result show that logistic regression and smo do the same on this problem so we choose the logistic because it is much simpler

+# model
+the model is writen in binary formate so to run it we need weka 3-8-6